networknext/next/docs/operator_guide_to_google_cloud_relays.md

 }
 ```

-For example, you would map "europe-west10" to google.berlin and give it the correct latitude and longitude of (52.5200, 13.4050).
+For example, you would map "europe-west10" to "berlin" and give it the correct latitude and longitude of (52.5200, 13.4050).

 Same for "europe-west12" and "me-central1" and "me-central2", just look up what cities they are in, and set their lat long to an approx location for each city.
+It doesn't need to be precise.

 Please make sure to follow [naming conventions](relay_and_datacenter_naming_conventions.md) when you add new google datacenters.

 ## Update datacenter autodetect system post-new datacenters in google cloud

-After you add new google datacenters, run the google config again and check the changes made with diff.
+After you add new google datacenters, run the google config tool again and check the changes made with diff.

 ```
 next config-google
 git diff
 ```

-You should see the new datacenters added to the generated.tf file and the config/google.txt
+You should see the new datacenters added to `sellers/google/generated.tf` file and `config/google.txt`

 Check these changes in, then inside semaphore CI, trigger "Upload Config" job on your most recent commit.

-This uploads the config/google.txt file to Google Cloud storage, where the SDK will pick it up, and the new datacenters will be available datacenter autodetection.
+This uploads the config/google.txt file to Google Cloud storage, where the SDK will pick it up, and the new datacenters will be available for datacenter autodetection.

-Datacenter autodetect lets you simply pass in "cloud" when your server runs in AWS or Google Cloud, and the SDK will work out which datacenter it is located in automatically.
-Saves a lot of time.
+_(Datacenter autodetect lets you simply pass in "cloud" when your server runs in AWS or Google Cloud, and the SDK will work out which datacenter it is located in automatically.
+Saves a lot of time.)_

 ## Update database with your new datacenters